MinecraftForge/Documentation/docs/gettingstarted/index.md

 Prerequisites
 -------------

-* An installation of the Java 17 Development Kit (JDK) and 64-bit Java Virtual Machine (JVM).
+* An installation of the Java 21 Development Kit (JDK) and 64-bit Java Virtual Machine (JVM).
 Forge recommends and officially supports [Eclipse Temurin][jdk].

-    !!! warning
-        Make sure you are using a 64-bit JVM.
-One way of checking is to run `java -version` in a terminal.
-Using a 32-bit JVM will cause some problems when using [ForgeGradle].

 * Familiarity with an Integrated Development Environment (IDE).
     * It is recommended to use an IDE with Gradle integration.